Top Ten Books That Should NEVER

 1. One Hundred Years of Solitude by Gabriel GarcĂa Marquez.

 The magic of this author's realism is the immensely encompassing quality of his description.
 You feel as if Macondo, the book's primary setting, can be both the North Pole and your own backyard, and the Garcia family (main characters) simultaneously your amiable neighbors and that impovershed family who trudges down your boulevard in rags.
 Movies give you both a definite setting in which what you see is what you believe.
 Characters are presented with definite looks that will make people have predetermined beliefs about them before the characters begin to execute defining actions.
-Therefore, the setting wouldn't have that magic and the characters that duplicity in an ultimately terrible film.
+Therefore, the setting wouldn't have that magic and the characters that duplicity in an ultimately terrible film.2.
+The Catcher in the Rye by J. D. Salinger.

 3. The Curious Incident of the Dog in the Night-Time by Mark Haddon